 It all starts with the plan!
 You need to know what you’re cooking and when you’re cooking it.

-Begin by writing down what you’ll be eating for breakfast, lunch, dinner and snacks throughout the week.
-Use recipes that you know your family loves and can be prepared in advance.
+Begin by writing down what you’ll eat for breakfast, lunch, dinner, and snacks throughout the week.
+Use recipes you know your family loves and can be prepared in advance.
 If you need some tips on creating a menu, you can find a number of helpful websites that make meal planning a whole lot easier.
 Remember to keep a day or two on your menu available for leftovers.

-Once you’ve created your menu, pick a day where you’ll have enough time to go shopping and prepping the food.
+Once you’ve created your menu, pick a day when you’ll have enough time to go shopping and prep the food.